The Road Ahead

 Motor Vehicle Insurance

 A “Green Card” or other proof of third-party insurance is mandatory for motorists driving their own cars in Iceland, except from countries from the EU and the EEA.
+Please make sure you aquire one before arrival.

 Automated self-service filling stations are operated in all towns and along major highways.
 Distances between filling stations may vary.
 Make sure you have enough fuel to reach the next one.